Shapur II: Second war against the Romans and invasion of Armenia

 According to the peace treaty between Shapur and Jovian, Georgia and Armenia were to be ceded to the Sasanians, and the Romans forbidden from further involvement in the affairs of Armenia.
+In Georgia, then known as Iberia, where the Sasanians were also given control, Shapur II installed Aspacures II of Iberia in the east; however, in western Georgia, Valens also succeeded in setting up his own king, Sauromaces II of Iberia.
 The Armenian King Arshak II, who had joined Julian's campaign, was lured to Persia and imprisoned in the Castle of Oblivion (Armenian: berd An(y)ush) in Khuzistan.
 (Note: Supposedly, Arshak then committed suicide during a visit by his eunuch Drastamat, although the Roman historian Ammianus Marcellinus (4th century) reports that Arshak was blinded and executed.)
 Shapur destroyed many towns in Armenia and deported their inhabitants to Persia.
 He persecuted the local Christians, erected fire temples and forced conversion to Zoroastrianism.
 The Persians were assisted in Armenia by the magnates Meruzhan Artsruni and Vahan Mamikonian, who were made governors of the country and one of whom was given Shapur's own sister in marriage.
 (Note: Shapur's sister, who is called Ormizdukht in the old Armenian histories, was given to Vahan according to the Buzandaran Patmutʻiwnkʻ and to Meruzhan according to Movses Khorenatsi.)

 However, the Armenian nobles resisted him successfully, secretly supported by the Romans, who sent King Pap, the son of Arshak II, into Armenia.
 Shapur personally invaded Armenia in response to Pap's return, although Pap was restored to the Armenian throne again with the help of a Roman army in approximately spring 370.
 Persian forces were defeated by a joint Roman-Armenian army in 371, and an army led by Shapur himself was defeated in another battle on the eastern border of Armenia.
+According to contemporary historians, the Sassanids had to cede much of the southern Caucasus and northern Mesopotamia to the Romans and their Armenian allies, largely neutralizing the gains made by Shapur II in 363.
+Afterwards, a seven-year truce was negotiated, which ensured relative peace on the border until 378/379, shortly before Shapur II's death.
 Eventually, Pap was suspected of colluding with the Persians and was assassinated in 375 by the order of the Roman emperor Valens.
-Shapur and Valens negotiated inconclusively over the status of Armenia until 377, and Valens's defeat and death at the Battle of Adrianople in 378 ended Roman presence in Armenia.
 Armenia was left in peace for the time being.
 The country was later partitioned between Rome and Persia in 387, under Shapur's son Shapur III.

-In Georgia, then known as Iberia, where the Sasanians were also given control, Shapur II installed Aspacures II of Iberia in the east; however, in western Georgia, Valens also succeeded in setting up his own king, Sauromaces II of Iberia.

-Shapur II had conducted great hosts of captives from the Roman territory into his dominions, most of whom were settled in Elam.
-Here he rebuilt Susa—after having killed the city's rebellious inhabitants.